zaplab/generator-gruntlate/README.md

 └── package.json
 ```

-or instead of the dummy index.html you can also use a dummy jekyll.
+or instead of the dummy index.html you can also use a dummy jekyll project.
 the following folders / files will be added

 ```